hardhackerlabs/theme-vim/README.md

 ```

 ### Using Lazy.nvim (for neovim user)
-If you're using neovim, you can use [lazy.nvim](https://github.com/folke/lazy.nvim) to install too
+If you're using neovim, you can use [lazy.nvim](https://github.com/folke/lazy.nvim) too
 ```lua
 -- init.lua:
   {